-One day, I happened upon this HBO special about strippers, and I was drawn in despite self-assurances that I was above watching such tripe.
+During a blank eyed bit of channel surfing, I happened upon a HBO special about strippers.
+I was immediately drawn in despite self-assurances that I was above watching such tripe.
 As I continued to gawk, a strange mixture of disquiet and sadness over took me.
 Now, I have never had a problem with female nudity or blatant sexuality in general, but something struck me as odd in a I can’t-put-my-finger-on-it type way.

 As exposes go, it was what you’d expect, controversial and titillating although I don’t recall very much of it.
 The scene that does stick in my mind, was one where a fifty-ish stripper was auditioning for a club.
 The owners, looking amused throughout the woman’s performance, allowed her to dance, but told her afterwards that she wouldn’t work out on the basis that she was “too old’.

 This part of the show made me a bit angry, for a myriad of reasons.

 1) The guys who owned the club probably knew that they wouldn’t hire a woman her age, but sought to exploit her audition for entertainment purposes.

 2) That the main jist of the “joke” wasn’t the fact that she didn’t have nice body, which she did, but the fact that she was an older woman.

 3) That two sleazebags, who looked like aging walrus’, had the temerity to sit and laugh at a woman whom they would have no problem dating if she approached them in the “real world”.

 Don’t get me wrong, I don’t think a fifty-something should be gyrating on a pole either, but I was somewhat offended by the idea that the “joke”, was the idea that a woman can’t be considered sexy at any age.